thomasaarholt/prism-em.github.io/installation.md

 *Links to binary installers should go here in the future*

-## Building PRISM from the source code
+## Building *Prismatic* from the source code

-PRISM is built on top of [CMake](https://cmake.org/), a cross-platform compilation utility that allows a single source tree to be compiled into a variety of formats including UNIX Makefiles, Microsoft Visual Studio projects, Mac OS XCode projects, etc. Only having to maintain one project means PRISM developers spend less time managing multiple code-bases and more time optimizing, debugging, and extending PRISM, resulting in a better end-user experience.
+*Prismatic* is built on top of [CMake](https://cmake.org/), a cross-platform compilation utility that allows a single source tree to be compiled into a variety of formats including UNIX Makefiles, Microsoft Visual Studio projects, Mac OS XCode projects, etc.

 ### External dependencies

-To install PRISM, you must first install [Cmake](https://cmake.org/install/) and [FFTW](http://www.fftw.org/fftw2_doc/fftw_6.html).
+To install *Prismatic*, you must first install [Cmake](https://cmake.org/install/) and [FFTW](http://www.fftw.org/fftw2_doc/fftw_6.html).

-To accelerate PRISM with CUDA GPUs, you must also install [the CUDA toolkit](https://developer.nvidia.com/cuda-toolkit) and have a CUDA enabled GPU of compute capability 2.0 or higher.
+To accelerate *Prismatic* with CUDA GPUs, you must also install [the CUDA toolkit](https://developer.nvidia.com/cuda-toolkit) and have a CUDA enabled GPU of compute capability 2.0 or higher.
-PRISM was developed using CUDA 8.0, but likely works with older versions as well and we welcome feedback from any user who attempts to do so (CUDA 7.0, 7.5 also have been reported to work).
+*Prismatic* was developed using CUDA 8.0, but likely works with older versions as well and we welcome feedback from any user who attempts to do so (CUDA 7.0, 7.5 also have been reported to work).
 *Note: Even if you download a binary version of the GPU codes, you will still need to have the CUDA toolkit installed so that the `cuFFT` libraries can be found at runtime.*

 If you are building the GUI from source, you will also need [Qt5](https://www.qt.io).

 ### Getting the source code

-Once the dependencies are installed get the PRISM source either from [compressed source files](www.example.com) or directly from [Github](www.example.com) using `git clone`
+Once the dependencies are installed get the *Prismatic* source either from [compressed source files](www.example.com) or directly from [Github](www.example.com) using `git clone`

 ## Building with CMake from the command line

-To build PRISM from the command line with CMake, open a terminal and navigate to the top of the source directory
+To build *Prismatic* from the command line with CMake, open a terminal and navigate to the top of the source directory

 ```
-cd /path/to/PRISM/
+cd /path/to/Prismatic/
 ```

 Conventional CMake practice is to use out-of-source builds, which means we will compile the source code into a separate directory.
-This has a number of advantages including providing the flexibility to build multiple version of PRISM (such as compiling with/without GPU support), and allowing for easier cleanup.
-First, make a build directory (the name doesn't matter) at the top of the PRISM source tree.
+This has a number of advantages including providing the flexibility to build multiple version of *Prismatic* (such as compiling with/without GPU support), and allowing for easier cleanup.
+First, make a build directory (the name doesn't matter) at the top of the *Prismatic* source tree.

 ```
 mkdir build